 How Does a Confiscation Order Work?

 A confiscation order is made in the Crown Court under section 6 of the Proceeds of Crime Act 2002.
 Unlike a forfeiture order, a confiscation order is similar to a fine whereby the convicted defendant must pay a sum of money by a specific date.
 Also, unlike a forfeiture order, a confiscation order does not take away any property or major assets from the defendant.

 If the police or customs officers suspect that the property is the product of illegal activity, they can seize the value of £1,000 or above in cash.
 The sum is detainable for a maximum of 48 hours before consulting the Magistrates Court.
 If the Magistrates Court agrees that the assets have most likely been obtained unlawfully, they can forfeit the cash.
 In

 Civil recovery proceedings, on the other hand, are brought by the National Crime Agency and do not rely on a prior criminal conviction to take place.
 Please refer to our article to help you with understanding civil forfeiture laws.

 How Can We Help?

-As forfeiture orders and forfeiture proceedings can be a complex area of law, we recommend taking professional legal advice from our specialists.
+As forfeiture orders, forfeiture proceedings and criminal forfeiture can be a complex area of law, we recommend taking professional legal advice from our specialists.
 Contact our team of experienced fraud barristers today.